danfuzz/lactoserv/doc/configuration.md

 ### `BaseApplication`

 `BaseApplication` can be subclassed to implement custom behavior.
-In addition, it optionally provides request filtering for application subclasses.
-It accepts the following configuration bindings:
+In addition, it optionally provides request filtering for application subclasses in general, including the built-in applications.
+It accepts the following configuration
+bindings:

 * `acceptQueries` &mdash; Boolean indicating whether or not to accept requests that include a "query" (search) component.
 Defaults to `true`.